"O'FARRELL'S POCKET COMPANION FOR THE IRISH OR UNION PIPES"

 on the front cover of each volume.
 The note range is from B below

 middle C (one example) to D above the staff (two examples).
-No B flat
+Contrary to the classically-influenced practice of some later 19th Century collections, no B flat

 or E flat key signatures are anywhere to be seen.
 Aeolian and